 Jesus said you should love people even if they don’t love you.
 But the reason he gave for doing that wasn’t that it’s nice to have other people spontaneously be good to you.
 It wasn’t that being loving to people who don’t like you might make them like you better.
 And it wasn’t because if people only show love to people who have already shown them love, there will be no one to get the chain of loving behavior started.

 No, just like everyone else in the Bible, the only reason Jesus can think of for doing good is that you’ll supposedly get a reward for it.
 And the only way he can think of to discourage people from making a show of doing good is to tell them they won’t get a reward if they do it that way.

 Charity is not about you

 The way Jesus talked about why he approved of certain people shows how self-centered his view of morality was.
 Jesus described a poor woman donating the few cents she had as having given “more” than all the rich people who donated large amounts.
 But why is he measuring the amount being given against how much the giver has?
-That only matters to the giver; it makes no difference to what the charity receives, which is what really matters.
+That only matters to the giver; it makes no difference to what the people in need receive, which is what really matters.

 Paul was just as bad.
 His strategy for getting his followers to make donations was to claim that God would reward them in proportion to their (selfishly motivated) “generosity”.
 And when he was trying to emphasize the importance of love, he said that if he was to give all his possessions to the poor, but didn’t have love, he would “gain nothing“.
 As if that mattered.
 As if the purpose of giving to the poor was to gain something for yourself.